jitsi/jitsi-meet-electron/README.md

 * If you can't execute the file directly after downloading it, try running `chmod u+x ./jitsi-meet-x86_64.AppImage`

-* Under wayland, screensharing is currently buggy:
-  * The app will crash on stopping screensharing
+* Under wayland, screensharing is not currently supported (due to https://github.com/electron/electron/issues/37463), and the app will crash with a segfault!
-  * When trying to start screensharing under wayland, 2 permission popups will show up.
-In both, something needs to be allowed, then in the following jitsi-internal selector, be quick (<2 seconds) to select a screen or application to start the screensharing.
-If you take longer, then the permission pupups will come again.
-If you cancel one of the permission popups, screensharing cannot be started successfully.
-These issues are known to the electron project and currently a limitation of electron under wayland.
-Use a browser to share your screen with wayland.
-X11 is not affected by this.

 * On Ubuntu 22.04, the AppImage will fail with a fuse error (as the AppImage uses `libfuse2`, while 22.04 comes with `libfuse3` by default):